Recurring thrush: Causes, treatment, and prevention

 How recurring thrush is diagnosed

-Diagnosing recurring thrush involves a combination of clinical assessment and targeted testing to confirm the cause and rule out other conditions.
+Diagnosing recurring thrush involves a clinical assessment and targeted testing to confirm Candida infection and rule out other possible conditions.

 - Consultation with a GP and review of symptoms